The PSP Media Engine and its implementation

 • Those communicate somehow with the actual ME CPU, and then deliver the decoded results back up the stack.

 Some of these are exclusively shipped with games, like scePsmf/scePsmfPlayer.
-Others like sceAtrac are also present in the firmware, and games can either ship their own on disc or load the latest version from the firmware directly.
+Others like sceAtrac or sceMp3 are also present in the firmware, and games can either ship their own on disc or load the latest version from the firmware directly.

 For reverse engineering purposes, psdevwiki has a list of where modules are.
 To get the prx files, dump them from your own PSP using psardumper.